All Episodes

 Obama sent three personal emissaries to the gentle giant's funeral.

-None were sent to the funeral of Miss Steinley, and even yesterday we had the audio soundbite of the Homeland Security Director, Jay Johnson, testifying before Congress, being asked about he didn't even know the woman's name.
+And even yesterday, we had the audio soundbite of the Homeland Security Director Jay Johnson testifying before Congress, being asked about he didn't even know the woman's name.

-He said, Who?
+He said, who?

 He didn't know.